-Services Liberalization.
+Services Liberalization (Table 7, EU Discriminatory Services column).
+In view of the evidence on the importance of services for productivity growth (see Francois and Hoekman, 2010), it is crucial to estimate these impacts.
 We estimate that the impact of preferential liberalization of services with EU will result in a welfare gain to Armenia of 0.4 percent of Armenian consumption (measured by Hicks an equivalent variation).
 In this scenario we assume that Armenian discriminatory barriers against EU multinational service providers are reduced by fifty percent in all sectors except airline services.
-In airline services, we assume that barriers are reduced by 25 percent due to the fact that several barriers in airlines will not be affected by a DCFTA.
-The gains from preferential services liberalization are smaller than we have observed in other applications, such as in Russia (Jensen, Rutherford and Tarr, 2007), Kazakhstan (Jensen and Tarr, 2008), Tanzania (Jensen, Rutherford and Tarr, 2010) and Kenya (Balistreri, Rutherford and Tarr, 2009).
+In airline services, we assume that barriers are reduced by 25 percent due to the fact that several barriers in airlines will not be affected by a DCFTA.21 The gains from preferential services liberalization are smaller than we have observed in other applications, such as in Russia (Jensen, Rutherford and Tarr, 2007), Kazakhstan (Jensen and Tarr, 2008), Tanzania (Jensen, Rutherford and Tarr, 2010) and Kenya (Balistreri, Rutherford and Tarr, 2009).
 There are two reasons for this.
-First, the estimated discriminatory ad valorem equivalents of the barriers against multinational providers of services in Armenia are a lot lower than we have observed in these other applications (see table 4).
+First, the estimated discriminatory ad valorem equivalents of the barriers against multinational providers of services in Armenia are a lot lower than we have observed in these other applications.
+As we show in table 4, only insurance and air transportation services have significant discriminatory barriers against foreign direct investment.
 Second, the liberalization is preferential, so there are lost services varieties from all regions other than the EU.
 The loss in varieties from other regions results in a loss of productivity and ultimately welfare.
+There could be further losses from preferential services liberalization if there are rents captured by Armenians on the barriers to FDI.22

-EU Tariff Liberalization.
-In this scenario, we assess the impacts of preferentially removing tariffs on imports of goods imported from the EU, with no other policy changes.
+EU Tariff Liberalization (Table 7, EU Tariffs column).
+We assess the impacts of preferentially removing tariffs on imports of goods imported from the EU, with no other policy changes.
 We find this will lead to a loss of welfare for Armenia equal to -0.08 percent of consumption.
 Although the welfare loss is not large, it deserves explanation.
 There are two primary explanations--loss of tariff revenue of displaced imports from the Rest of the World and loss of manufactured good varieties from the Rest of the World.